 How To Use Essential Oils Safely

-Quality matters: Organic oils from reputable companies or homegrown is the best.
-You want pure, organic and authentic oils to decrease the likelihood of adverse reactions.
+Organic oils from reputable companies or homegrown are the best.
+You want pure, organic, and authentic oils to decrease the likelihood of adverse reactions.

-Dilute certain oils: Those rich in aldehydes (e.g., citronellal, citral) and phenols (e.g., cinnamic aldehyde, eugenol) should always be applied with a carrier oil like almond, coconut or avocado.
+Those rich in aldehydes (e.g., citronellal, citral) and phenols (e.g., cinnamic aldehyde, eugenol) should always be applied with a carrier oil like almond, coconut, or avocado.
 Mixing irritant oils with others to create a blend can also reduce an adverse reaction.

 However, ingesting oils is not recommended unless under the advisement of a qualified herbalist or alike.
 Anecdote: It is never one size fits all.